🏠

 Shop The Look:

-2. Black lacquer coffee table with white marble top
+2. Black lacquer coffee table white marble top

 7. Crystal chandelier with black shade accents

-8. Black and white abstract canvas art in gold frames
+8. Black white abstract canvas art gold frame

 DIY Paint Transformation